 - Attempt to reduce contamination inside the vehicle after the transport is completed.

-- See two demonstrations videos about transporting contaminated persons (DOE/TEPP)
+- See three demonstrations videos about transporting contaminated victims (DOE/TEPP)

 - NCRP guidance recommendations about transporting contaminated victims2:

 - Minor contamination a vehicle's interior should not prevent or delay its use to respond to emergencies.